 Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-This screen is used to add new employees to the eNETEmployer database only, and will yet not be associated with any active payroll.
+This screen is used to add new employees to the Employee Database only - the employee will not be associated with any active payroll.
 These employees can be imported into a payroll at a later date if desired.

-If you already have an existing payroll and wish to add a new employee, you should not use this screen.
-Instead, you should open the Payroll tab and choose the Employee - Setup Employee menu command.
-This will open the Payroll tab's Setup Employee screen so that you can add employees to the current payroll.
+Therefore, if you already have an existing payroll and wish to add a new employee, you should not use this screen (because it only allows you to enter basic information for each person).
+Instead, you should use the Payroll tab's Employee - Setup Employee screen so that you can add employees to the current payroll - along with all of their pertinent payment information.

-The main reason to add employees to this screen is for staging purposes only.
+The main reason to add employees to this screen is for onboarding/HR purposes only.
 For example, you may have all of the required information for a number of employees, but you are not yet ready to assign them to an active payroll.
-By adding them to this screen, you can still perform the necessary task of adding each new employee.
-Then later on when you've decided on the payroll to which the employee(s) will be associated, you can use the Payroll tab's Employee - Import Employees menu command to import them.
-Refer to the Import Employees help page for more information on this procedure.
+By adding them to this screen, you can begin the "onboarding" process.
+Then later on when you've decided on the payroll to which the employee(s) will be associated, you can use the Payroll tab's Employee - Import Employees screen to import them.

 Create Employee User Accounts - Available for Administrators only, this button creates a Self-Service user account for non-terminated employees who have a valid email assigned to them (and who are not terminated in the HR or Employer tabs).
 When the button is selected, applicable employees will be sent an email that contains their unique login credentials (i.e. Username and Password).
 If an employee does not have an email address assigned, a user account will not be created for them.
 Refer to the Employee Self-Service User Accounts Overview tutorial for detailed instructions on this procedure.